env.dev

 Last updated:

 A well-designed REST API is predictable, consistent, and easy to consume.
-This guide covers the conventions and patterns that separate production-grade APIs from ad-hoc endpoints — including URI design, versioning, pagination, error handling, and authentication strategies.
-These practices are drawn from real-world API standards at Stripe, GitHub, and Google Cloud.
+This guide covers the conventions and patterns that separate production-grade APIs from ad-hoc endpoints — including URI design, versioning, pagination, error handling, idempotency, rate limiting, caching, and authentication.
+Practices are drawn from real-world API standards at Stripe, GitHub, and Google Cloud, and from RFC 9110 (HTTP semantics, 2022).
+If you are weighing the alternative, see REST vs GraphQL.

 How Should You Structure Resource URIs?